 GeneCards Summary for BAX Gene

-BAX (BCL2-Associated X Protein) is a Protein Coding gene.
-Diseases associated with BAX include leukemia, acute lymphoblastic and malignant teratoma.
-Among its related pathways are TGF-Beta Pathway and TGF-Beta Pathway.
+BAX (BCL2 Associated X Protein) is a Protein Coding gene.
+Diseases associated with BAX include colorectal cancer and leukemia, acute lymphoblastic.
+Among its related pathways are Gene Expression and Integrated Pancreatic Cancer Pathway.
 GO annotations related to this gene include protein homodimerization activity and protein heterodimerization activity.

 UniProtKB/Swiss-Prot for BAX Gene

 Accelerates programmed cell death by binding to, and antagonizing the apoptosis repressor BCL2 or its adenovirus homolog E1B 19k protein.
 Under stress conditions, undergoes a conformation change that causes translocation to the mitochondrion membrane, leading to the release of cytochrome c that then triggers apoptosis.
 Promotes activation of CASP3, and thereby apoptosis.